 Analysts believe the first two tests used plutonium, but whether the North used plutonium or uranium as the starting material for the 2013 test is unclear.

-What do we know about the North's nuclear programme?
+What else do we know about the North's nuclear programme?

 In March 2013, after a war of words with the US and with new UN sanctions over the North's third nuclear test, Pyongyang vowed to restart all facilities at Yongbyon.

-The 2016 test brought another round of universal international condemnation, including from China, the North's main ally.
+The 2016 tests brought international condemnation, including from China.